 To capitalize on a golden opportunity

-The school will continue to develop.
+For the next few years the school will continue to develop.
 The teacher-student ratio is 1:10, with approximately 60% Western teachers and 40% Chinese teachers.
 The school is a cosmopolitan place where eastern culture meets western culture.
-Sharing a common vision, we aim to nurture a generation of youngsters who accept challenges, have an enquiring mind, respect others and contribute to world peace.
+Sharing a common vision, we aim to produce a generation of youngsters who accept challenges, have an enquiring mind, respect others and contribute to world peace.